-The role of the DoDEA School Library Information Center program is to support the DoDEA mission of preparing military children for success in a global environment.
+The role of the DoDEA School Library Information Center program is to support the DoDEA mission of Educate, Engage and Empower military-connected students to succeed in a dynamic world.
 This mission is achieved by:

-- Providing access to print and non-print resource materials that are aligned to the DoDEA curriculum;
+- Providing access to diverse print and digital resource materials that are aligned to the DoDEA curriculum and engage student interest;

-- Facilitating library services and literacy programming that fosters a love of reading;
+- Providing library services and literacy programming that fosters a love of reading, curiosity and lifelong learning;

-- Collaborating with educators to design learning strategies and deliver instruction that meets the needs of the military child.
+- Collaborating with educators to design learning strategies and deliver instruction that meets the needs of the military-connected child.